Las Vegas Hilton

 Garden of the Dragon: They have every kind of Chinese (Mongolian, Szechuan, Cantonese and Peking) in this Chinese restaurant.
 It's only open for dinner, and it overlooks the Benihana Village, probably reminding many of the way China often looked in on its island neighbor in the early 20th century.

 Paradise Cafe: This is the state-mandated 24-hour coffee shop.
-There is absolutely nothing special about this coffee shop, so don't wander all the way over to the Hilton to try it.
+There is absolutely nothing special about this coffee shop, so don't wander all the way over to the LVH to try it.

 TJ's Steakhouse: Holy cow is this stuff expensive.
 It's good cuts of meat, but not worth the price.
 No way, not in this town.
 Go to the Circus Circus Steakhouse or Binion's and get your money's worth.

-Hilton Theater: They have a rtating cast of celebrities who fall somewhere between A- and B-list.
-This includes names like Sinbad, The Commodores, Alabama, and the ubiquitous Righteous Brothers.
+LVH Theater: They have a rotating cast of celebrities who fall somewhere between A- and B-list.
+This includes names like Sinbad, George Lopez, Alabama, and the ubiquitous Righteous Brothers.
 This is entertainment geared toward people in their 40s and 50s.

-Number of TVs: More than 60, 28 of which are nice and big.
+Number of TVs: More than 50, 28 of which are nice and big.
 They split them up about half and half between sporting and race events.
+They also have three medium screens and some smaller ones in the "Fan Cave", a smoke-free room for watching sports.

 Number of Seats: About 300.
-Most (Around 220) are for race bettors, with individual TVs.
+Most (Around 200) are for race bettors, with individual TVs.
 Some of the seats are reserved, but not a whole lot.
 Every single one of them, though, is above average in terms of comfort.
 They're made of nice soft cloth that will make your bottom feel just fine.
-Sports bettors get about 40 comfy seats and 70 not-quite-as-comfy seats.
+Sports bettors get about 80 comfy seats and 50 bar-table style seats.
 Poor sports bettors.

 How Many Betting Windows?
 22, with as few as five being open during slow times.
 Eight are for sportds with the rest for races.
 Great big electronic scoreboards help you keep track of all your wacky parlays.
 Seriously, man, take it easy with those.